Find a commodity code to classify your goods and look up duty rates, reliefs and quotas.

 If you cannot find the right commodity code for your goods, you can contact HMRC for advice or for a decision on your goods.
 You can do this in two ways.

 You can use HMRC’s Tariff Classification Service to get non-legally binding classification advice.
-HMRC will respond to your email within 5 working days.
+HMRC will aim to respond to your email within 5 working days.
 Use this method for a quick and informal decision.

 Formal legally binding decision

-You can apply for a Binding Tariff Information decision in Northern Ireland or an Advanced Tariff Ruling in Great Britain.
+You can apply for a Binding Tariff Information decision in Northern Ireland or an Advanced Tariff Ruling in Great Britain (England, Scotland and Wales).
 This is a legally binding decision on the commodity code to use for your goods and can take up to 120 days to be processed.
 Use this method if: